 Final Thoughts On Fair Trade Mittens & Gloves

-Preparing for a snowball fight might not seem like a good time to help save the planet, but it can be the critical moment when you decide on (hopefully) a pair of sustainable winter gloves.
+Preparing for a snowball fight might not seem like a good time to help save the planet, but it can be the critical moment when you decide on (hopefully) a pair of toasty gloves.

 The planet may be warming, but that means we’re in for more severe weather—including colder winters.
 Some speculate climate change could even lead to another ice age!

-Bundle up with brands that aren’t making the situation worse by using eco-friendly materials, maintaining ethical supply chains, and implementing conscious business practices.
+Bundle up with brands that aren’t making the situation worse by using eco-friendly materials (like wool or organic cotton gloves), maintaining ethical supply chains, and implementing conscious business practices.

 Remember, gloves aren’t like fingers; you don’t need ten of them.